-Under subdivision (a)(2), the lessor is entitled to recover the worth at the time of judgment of the amount by which the unpaid rent for the balance of the term after termination exceeds the amount of rental loss that was or could be reasonably avoided.
-In determining the worth at the time of judgment of unpaid rent that became due after the termination of the lease and before judgment, interest must be added to the amount by which the rental payment exceeds the amount of avoidable rental loss.
-Where the due date of a rental payment has not occurred by the time of judgment, the amount by which the rental payment exceeds the amount of avoidable rental loss must be dist counted to reflect the fact that it is being prepaid.
+Under paragraphs (2) and (3) of subdivision (a), the lessor is entitled to recover the worth at the time of award of the amount by which the unpaid rent for the balance of the term after termination exceeds the amount of such rental loss that was or could be reasonably avoided.
+In determining the worth at the time of award of unpaid rent that became due after the termination of the lease and before the award, interest must be added to the amount by which the rent due exceeds the amount of avoidable rental loss.
+Such interest again accrues on each rental installment from the time it becomes due.

+Where the due date of a rental payment has not occurred by the time of award, the amount by which the rental payment exceeds the amount of avoidable rental loss must be discounted to reflect the fact that it is being prepaid.
+See subdivision (b) (presumption as to rate of discount).

-The lessee is entitled to a credit against the unpaid rent recoverable under Section 1951.2(a)(2) not only of all sums the lessor has received or will receive by virtue of a reletting of the property which has actually been accomplished, but also of all sums that the lessee can prove the lessor could have obtained or could obtain by acting reasonably in reletting the property.
+In determining the amount recoverable under paragraphs (2) and (3), the lessee is entitled to have offset against the unpaid rent not merely all sums the lessor has received or will receive by virtue of a reletting of the property which has actually been accomplished but also all sums that the lessee can prove the lessor could have obtained or could obtain by acting reasonably in reletting the property.